Openappdev/forgot-password-mechanic-react-app/README.md

 #### `yarn test`

-`yarn test` launches the unit tests in the interactive watch mode.<br />
+Launches the unit tests in the interactive watch mode.<br />
 Four unit tests has been written with `jest`.

 #### `yarn cypress:open`